david-alber/Pairs-Trading-as-application-to-the-Ornstein-Uhlenbeck-Process/README.md

 :-------------------------:
  <img align="center" src="https://github.com/david-alber/Pairs-Trading-as-application-to-the-Ornstein-Uhlenbeck-Process/blob/master/Images/cointegration.png" width="450" height="350" />

  Map of p-values for pairwise cointegration.
 The statistical test for cointegration checks how likely the closing values of two stocks are mean reversive.
 The null hypothesis is no cointegration.
-Hence low p-values suggest that the stochastic processes under consideration show the property of being mean reversiv and can be described as Ornstein-Uhlenbeck processes.
+Hence low p-values suggest that the stochastic processes under consideration show the property of being mean reversiv and can be described as an Ornstein-Uhlenbeck processes.
 They are thus suitable to perform the pairs trading strategy.